About Fern Acres

 Yes.
 They (Hawaiian Telcom, Time Warner, Dish Network, Direct TV or AWS) also listed on the Yellow Pages.
 You will need to check each of them to see if their service is available for property.
 These services are constantly changing.
 We can’t keep up with all the changes.
 Again, we do not endorse any of these providers)

 How much are mandatory road maintenance fees and when are they due?

 The 2018 Mandatory Road Maintenance fees are $175.00 and must be received by the office before April 2nd.

 How much are FACA membership dues and when do I have to pay?

-Membership dues of $30 per year are voluntary.
-They are due by March 31st of each year.
+Membership dues of $35 per year are voluntary.

 Community chip sealing FA roads